Principal Investigator

 stavroula.hatzios at yale.edu |

-Stavroula Hatzios, PhD Stavroula is an Assistant Professor of Molecular, Cellular and Developmental Biology and of Chemistry in the Microbial Sciences Institute at Yale University.
+Stavroula Hatzios, PhD Stavroula is an Associate Professor of Molecular, Cellular, and Developmental Biology and of Chemistry in the Microbial Sciences Institute at Yale University.
 A native of Blacksburg, Virginia, she received her B.S. in chemistry from MIT and conducted her graduate work with Carolyn Bertozzi at UC Berkeley.
 After earning her Ph.D., Stavroula completed a research fellowship in Uganda before pursuing postdoctoral work with Matt Waldor at Brigham and Women’s Hospital/Harvard Medical School.
 Outside of the lab, she has been a longtime volunteer with science outreach organizations and has performed widely as an oboist. |

 Graduate Students